 Well, brand ‘defendability’ is not too far off from those thoughts.
 Perhaps defending a brand is a little less dramatic and surely less painful.
 Or maybe not.

 Here is where the value of a brand stands its test of time.
-Like exercising where it is said the hardest part of getting your body the way you want it, is keeping it that way.
+For exercising, where it is said the hardest part of getting your body the way you want it is keeping it that way.
 Maintenance and dependability are synonymous.

 Yes, the ability to defend your brand is where your brand becomes more believable.
 It’s like yin and yang.
 You cannot have one without the other.